authrocket/authrocket-js/authrocket-middleware/README.md

 app.use('/logout', fullLogout)
 ```

-`loginrocketUrl` will be unique to your app and is available in the AuthRocket management portal at Realm -> Integration -> Using LoginRocket.
+`loginrocketUrl` will be unique to your app and is available in the AuthRocket management portal at Realm -> Integration -> LoginRocket Web.

 Alternatively, you may use an environment variable instead: